skim7713/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in the Department of Political Science at the University of Illinois at Urbana-Champaign.
+My research interest focuses on authoritarian nostalgia and related political behavior in post-authoritarian democracies.
+I was selected as a fellow of the 2020 Taiwan Fellowship from the Ministry of Foreign Affairs of Taiwan.
 I received my BA in Political Science and Economics and an MA in Political Science from Korea University.
-I began my PhD program at the University of Illinois in 2016.
-My research interest focuses on authoritarian nostalgia and related political behavior in post-authoritarian democracies.